vknabel/vknabel.github.io/content/posts/Journey-about-creating-a-new-programming-language.md

 I will update and link all my compiler and language design blog posts here.

 If you wish, check out the open source repository of [Lithia](https://github.com/vknabel/lithia).
-If you have any questions don't hesitate to ask me on twitter [@vknabel](http://twitter.com/vknabel) or join the [Lithia disussions](https://github.com/vknabel/lithia/discussions).
+If you have any questions don't hesitate to ask me on [@mastodon.social@vknabel](https://mastodon.social/@vknabel) or join the [Lithia disussions](https://github.com/vknabel/lithia/discussions).

 Happy coding!